Table of Contents:

 Wat Pho – The Golden Temple

 The Golden Buddha in the Wat Pho is just next to the Grand Palace.
 The reclining Buddha here is one of the largest in the world and is a must to add to your 10 days in Thailand itinerary.
-There are metal bowls along the side off the Buddha to drop your offerings.
+There are metal bowls along the side of the Buddha to drop your offerings.

 This one’s easy for the 10 day itinerary Thailand, just walk across from the Grand Palace, that you have visited by bus or train.
 If you want to take the bus, the ones that get here are 1, 3, 25, 44, 48, 91, 508 and 512.

 1 to 2 hours.

 200 Baht or 7 USD, which is really cheap for a bit of serenity and a look at the 250+ year old Golden Temple.
-Check out Bangkok temple tour if you want to get the most of your trip.
+Check out the Bangkok temple tour if you want to get the most of your trip.

 Wear long sleeves tops and long trousers.